 What if your employer provides indemnity insurance?

 Some employers hold an indemnity insurance policy and say that it will provide cover for their employees.
 However, NZNO advises against relying on an employer’s policy because there may be:

 - No automatic right for you to claim

 - A direct conflict of interest if your employer lays a complaint about you

 - Fewer situations covered compared to NZNO’s members’ indemnity insurance policy

-This webpage provides only an outline of NZNO’s members’ indemnity insurance policy, and its cover, conditions and exclusions.
+This webpage provides an outline of NZNO’s members’ indemnity insurance policy, and its cover, conditions and exclusions.
 For further details, and the precise details of cover, conditions and exclusions, please contact the Member Support Centre on 0800 28 38 48 or email@example.com.